tokee/solr-cdx/README.md

       * Sample: [http://localhost...?q=sdomain:ar,com,adsclasificados,* AND arc:"testWARCfiles/WIDE-201102...43.warc.gz"&rows=0&facet=true&facet.field=arc&facet.limit=-1](http://localhost:8983/solr/cdx/select?q=sdomain%3Aar%2Ccom%2Cadsclasificados%2C*+AND+arc%3A%22testWARCfiles/WIDE-20110225183219005-04371-13730~crawl301.us.archive.org~9443.warc.gz%22&sort=date+asc&wt=json&indent=true&fl=url)

 The only tricky one it #8, which either requires two extra fields (which takes up space) or a potentially very heavy regexp.
 Or maybe a third solution is better: SURT the URL and split it into domain and path, not indexing the full URL at all?
 So instead of `query=url:"example.org/kittens.html` it would be `query=domain:"org.example" AND path="kittens.html"`.
 But that would make simple lookups more expensive in terms of processing power.

-### Other plus-points for Solr
-Solr indexes can be updated iteratively: New CDX-data are simply added to the existing ones without any requirements of re-calculation of existing data or similar large overheads.

-SolrCloud makes it possible to treat different Solr indexes (shards) as a single one.
-Growing beyond a single machine is easy.
-By using custom routing, shards can be added (and removed) at will, which makes it possible to have "hot" shards where the new CDX-data goes and read-optimize the static structures of the older shards.

 ## Solr installation